-Where an excluded pupil is of compulsory school age the head teacher must also notify parents without delay, and by the end of the afternoon session:
+Where a suspended pupil is of compulsory school age the head teacher must also notify parents without delay, and by the end of the afternoon session:

-That for the first five school days of an exclusion (or until the start date of any alternative provision where this is earlier) parents are legally required to ensure that their child is not present in a public place during school hours without reasonable justification, and that parents may be given a fixed penalty notice or prosecuted if they fail to do so.
+That for the first five school days of a suspension (or until the start date of any alternative provision where this is earlier) parents are legally required to ensure that their child is not present in a public place during school hours without reasonable justification, and that parents may be given a fixed penalty notice or prosecuted if they fail to do so.

-Where a pupil has received multiple exclusions or is approaching the legal limit of 45 school days of fixed period exclusion in an academic year, head teachers should consider whether exclusion is providing an effective sanction.
+Where a pupil has received multiple suspensions or is approaching the legal limit of 45 school days of suspension in an academic year, head teachers should consider whether suspension is providing an effective sanction.
 It is recommended that before a child approaches the legal limit then the school should consider exploring alternative provision and/or an EHC plan depending on the issues.